CzechPMDevs/WorldFixer/README.md

 ## How to use:

 - Use command /wf wand and select two blocks
-- Write command /wf fix
+- Write command /wf fix to fix selected area

 ## Commands: